jnieves14/Psychic-Game/README.md

 # Psychic-Game

 ## Overview
-A psychic game you can runin your browser!
+A psychic game you can run in your browser!

 ## Instructions
 * The computer will randomly choose a letter from the alphabet